Shō in New Music: "Traditional" Resonance in Improvised Music

-This article has been translated from the original Japanese publication dated October 1, 2020, on Gagaku Dayori Vol. 63.
+This article has been edited and translated from the original publication dated October 1, 2020, on Gagaku Dayori Vol. 63.

-I have also experienced similar reactions from audience members, when I improvised on shō in countries such as the United States.
-Though I have absolutely no problem with these reactions, it made me think whether the audience really appreciated the musicality of my improvisation, or was just in awe of the characteristics of this rare instrument.
-One of the prevalent philosophies found in Western improvisation music is the act of destroying old traditions to create new values.
-This, too, is a challenge with shō, as the remnants of “gagaku” are strongly glued to the sounds of the instrument.
+I have also experienced similar reactions from audience members, when I improvised on shō.
+Though I have absolutely no problem with these reactions, it made me think whether the audience really appreciated the musicality of my improvisation, or was just in awe of the characteristics and the sonorities of this rare instrument.
+It is a challenge with shō to create a music that does not sound like "Japanese traditional music" or "world music", as the remnants of Gagaku are strongly glued to the sounds and the performance techniques of the instrument.